-The prefix for a temporary file used to execute lines longer than \$MAXLINELENGTH.
-The default is '@'.
-This may be set for toolchains that use other values, such as '-@' for the diab compiler or '-via' for ARM toolchain.
+The prefix for a temporary file used to store lines lines longer than \$MAXLINELENGTH as operations which call out to a shell will fail if the line is too long, which particularly impacts linking.
+The default is '@', which works for the Microsoft and GNU toolchains on Windows.
+Set this appropriately for other toolchains, for example '-@' for the diab compiler or '-via' for ARM toolchain.